Nereuxofficial/duckblog/content/posts/getting-started-esp32-nostd/index.md

 The things I personally am missing from these are probably more complex projects.

 # Async/Await
-A really exciting is bare-metal async via [embassy](https://embassy.dev/).
+A really exciting possibility with this is bare-metal async via [embassy](https://embassy.dev/).
 It is still in development, but it is already quite usable.
 I would highly encourage you to try it if you are interested in async programming on microcontrollers, although there are some constraints like no generics in tasks.

 # Troubleshooting issues